It’s party time! “The happ, happiest season of all!”

-This custom is to disengage you from having to reciprocate an invitation, within the season.
+This custom is to disengage you from having to reciprocate an invitation within the season.
 Host gifts are typically perishable items or seasonal accessories.
 They should be opened in front of guests.
-A wine bottle will not be served, unless it was brought as a contribution to the meal, as in a potluck dinner.
+A wine bottle will not be served, unless it was brought as a contribution to the meal.
 Flowers are best sent before, so they may be included in the decor, or afterwards as a “thank you” gift.

 Hosts may not want you to post for fear of offending friends that were not invited.
 While other hosts may even create a #Hashtag.
 Ask first, then click and post.

 Quitting a group or guest

-Is as easy as waiting for a lull in the conversation “It was lovely catching up with you” and moving on.
+Is as easy as waiting for a lull in the conversation “It was lovely catching up with you”.
 Don’t say you are going to the washroom or bar.
 “Why?” you wonder.
-They may decide to follow you… Oh oh… You can also choose to introduce that person to another guest and let them get acquainted as you move on.
+They may decide to follow you… You can also choose to introduce that person to another guest and let them get acquainted as you move on.

 This is not an option.
 It is a must.
-Your host is waiting to hear from you to finalize plans and make purchases.
+Your host is waiting to hear from you to finalize plans.

 Simplify your contribution

 When the meal is a potluck, arrive with everything you need to serve your dish.
-This includes leaving behind newly bought serving dishes and utensils as host gifts.
+This can include leaving behind newly bought serving dishes and utensils as host gifts.

 Don’t arrive early.
-Give your host all the time they need to open the door with a smile and unstressed.
-If you are running later than the usual 15 minutes’ grace period, call, don’t text, your host with your newly expected arrival time.
+Give your host all the time they need to open the door without stress and a smile.
+If you are running later than the acceptable 15 minutes’ grace period, call don’t text to give your host your newly expected arrival time.

-The 24-inch rule to set the table; there is 24 inches from the center of one plate to the others on each side.
+The 24-inch rule to set the table.
+There should be 24 inches from the center of one plate to the others on each side.
 There is also 24 inches from the edge of the table to the back of a guest’s chair.